ona341/Covid19DataAnalysisProject/README.md

 # Covid19DataAnalysisProject
-A personal project analysing a Covid19 data set using python (matplotlib and seaboarn) packages
+A personal project analysing a Covid19 data set using python (matplotlib and seaborn) packages